 Don’t let empty corners go unaddressed.
 Place something purposeful in them.
 Our favorite additions to empty corners include a reading chair and floor lamp, a pedestal with a sculpture, an occasional chair in a dramatic fabric, a decorative etagere, a large plant, or even just a small bench with stacked pieces of art.

-Have more questions about laying out your room?
-Listen to our How to Layout a Room podcast with in-house expert Miriam Leuthold, or send in one of your decorating dilemmas for our design team to answer.
+Have living room layout concerns?
+Listen to our How to Layout a Room podcast with in-house expert Miriam Leuthold, or see modeled furniture on our site.

 Looking for other helpful How-Tos?
 Here are our favorites: